Nose Job Basics

 If you have health insurance, make sure you talk to your insurer in advance so you know what's covered and what you will need to pay for.
 Health insurance typically does not pay for procedures that are done only for cosmetic reasons.

 A nose job is usually done as an outpatient procedure, meaning there is no overnight stay.
 You'll get general or local anesthesia.
 With general anesthesia, you'll sleep through the operation.
-With local anesthesia, you will be sedated and your nose will be numbed so you are relaxed and unable to feel the pain.
+With local anesthesia, you will be sedated and your nose will be numbed so you are unable to feel the pain.

 During an operation, the surgeon makes cuts within the nostrils.
 In more difficult cases, the surgeon may also make cuts across the base of the nose.
 The surgeon then reshapes the inner bone and cartilage to produce a more pleasing appearance.